yanping/rue-tuscany/README.markdown

-# rosebery
+# Rue Tuscany

-This is the data for [my blog](http://miffytrail.com).
+This is the data for [my webpage](http://www.rue-tuscany.com).
 It is generated into static content using the wonderful [Jekyll](http://github.com/mojombo/jekyll) project.
 Jekyll is a static site generator created by  [Tom Preston-Werner](http://tom.preston-werner.com/).

 ## License